What Is The Correct Order Of Steps For Cleaning And Sanitizing ? ( 5 Easy Ways To Use It Perfectly)

 Moving on, use a dish soap liquid or bar soap.
 Well, that’s not all; help yourself by getting handy with an easy-to-use scrubber.
 Make sure this is not the same scrubber that you used when performing the previous step.
 What follows next is, dip it inside those washable fluids or bar soap and dab it on the utensils.
 With the collaboration of circular movements, get handy with the best possible cleaning that you can perform.
 Why is the circular movement way of cleaning considered to be the most effective way?
 Each area gets covered pretty well, and this way of movement amplifies the cleaning procedure’s effectiveness.
 Once done, rinse it off well.
 You rinse it off under running water or additionally use your hands as well.
 The choice is yours.

 Many affordable dish soap liquids and bar soaps are readily available in the market these days.
 Multiple scented products under this same category are available as well.
-Some of the common ones being lime and rose.
-However, a good ratio of the population does not enjoy using artificially scented utensils cleaners or chemical composition of the same format.
+Some of the common ones are lime and rose.
+However, a good ratio of the population does not enjoy using artificially scented utensil cleaners or chemical compositions of the same format.
 The appropriate remedy for them is to use baking soda.
 Yes, you read that right.
 Baking soda is a natural cleaner and a superior option in comparison to liquid or bar utensil cleaners.
 Baking soda offers two benefits.
 First, it helps break down the stains quite quickly, and second, it can naturally reduce or eliminate any smell that lingers on the utensils henceforth.

 4. Rinse Again:

-It’s not a bubble bath, so you would not want to keep your utensils swamped up in the foam of the utensils washer, would you?
+It’s not a bubble bath, so you would not want to keep your utensils swamped up in the form of the utensils washer, would you?
 Well, rinse it off again.
 Running tap water that features some amount of reasonable force can get the job done more smoothly and saves a hell of a lot of time and effort at the same time.
 Rinsing is the icing that helps augment the step that follows next.
 Rinsing off well is essential, and it should be done regularly and with a lot of vigilance.

 When you rinse off the utensils well, you get nothing but clean utensils as a reward.
 These utensils are additionally devoid of all the chemicals that held the composition of the dish soap wash.
 The baking soda residues also get washed off correctly.
-What is left behind is a shiny, clean, and fresh smelling rack of utensils, waiting to get sanitized.
+What is left behind is a shiny, clean, and fresh-smelling rack of utensils, waiting to get sanitized.

 5. Sanitize It:

 This pandemic season has made this one of the most crucial procedures to undertake.
 Sanitizing is undoubtedly essential and should have become a good habit of yours by this time.
 Hand sanitizing is substantial, and parallelly sanitizing your utensils is additionally crucial.
 When you sanitize your knives, you put an end to all the little bacteria.
-Sanitizing kills all these bacteria and gives you a clean and hygienic set of utensils to eat on during the next mealtime.
+Sanitizing kills all these bacteria and gives you a clean and hygienic set of utensils to eat during the next mealtime.

 How would you sanitize it?
 Well, there exist two different procedures to it.
 If you are a fan of all-natural methods, get handy with a simple and big container of hot water heated at a minimum of 171° F. Leave your utensils submerged there for some time to attain the optimum level of sanitizing.
 If you want, you can add an iota of salt as well.
 This sanitizing process can be time-consuming but exclusively fits your pocket pinch.
 The other method is to avail of a sanitizing fluid from the market.
 Use this chemical solution to sanitize your utensils efficiently.